 Does a breast lift reduce the size?

-- Only minimally – Dr Turner will remove skin to make the breast envelope a better shape.
+- Only minimally – Dr Turner will remove the skin to make the breast envelope a better shape.
 For a breast size or weight reduction you may prefer a breast reduction surgery.

 Does a breast lift make your breasts smaller?

-- A breast lift is more about repositioning that size reduction – It can make your breast look a bit smaller since it can can involve removing a small amount of excess fat, skin and tissues.
+- A breast lift is more about repositioning than size reduction – It can make your breast look a bit smaller since it can involve removing a small amount of excess fat, skin and tissues.
 Your breast will still be about the same volume but in a different shape (A Breast Reduction Surgery reduces Volume and Weight)